killermann/facilitator-cards/content/blog/how-to-review-your-facilitator-game-tape.md

 Cringe-inducing?
 Where’s that fast-forward button.

-But is it worth it?
-Will it make you a better facilitator?
+But will it make you a better facilitator?
 Absolutely.